-The Headmaster for the school is Mrs. Trinette Keffer.
-The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies.
+The Headmaster for the school is Mr. Charles BroganThe Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies.
 She is responsible for academy vision and protecting Great Heart's mission and traditions, as well as the overseeing of the day-to-day operations of the school.
 The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers, students and staff at the Academy.

-The Assistant Headmaster is Mrs. Marcy Mitchel.
+The Assistant Headmaster is Mrs. Anne-Kathleen Borushko.
 She assists the Headmaster with various administrative duties including, but not limited to, the oversight of school compliance issues, MAP testing, curriculum implementation & support, STAAR testing, the Student Services Team, student discipline and the coaching of teachers.

-The Assistant Headmaster is Mr. Charles Brogan.
+The Dean of Students is Mr. Jonathan Maiorano.
 He is responsible to assist the Headmaster with student culture & discipline, clubs, operations & events, Lyceum, student ambassadors, the 5th & 6th grade house system & intramurals and matters connected to traffic and security.

-The Dean of Teachers is Mrs. Anne-Kathleen Borushko.
-Her primary responsibility is to assist the Headmaster with observing and coaching the faculty in their role as teachers and apprentices.
+The Dean of Teachers is Mrs. Kristi Boyd Her primary responsibility is to assist the Headmaster with observing and coaching the faculty in their role as teachers and apprentices.

 The Director of Campus Operations is Mrs. Shraddha Nembang.
 She is responsible for the day to operations of the entire school campus, including both Upper and Lower Schools.
 She helps design and lead professional development seminars, as well as oversee grade level teams as they plan lessons, tests, celebrations, field trips, parent/teacher conferences, and student evaluations & grades.

-The 5th & 6th grade Intramural Director is Mr. Dylan Delgado.
+The 5th & 6th grade Intramural Director is Mr. Jeremey Fasenmyer.
 He oversees all coaches and athletic activities in the Lower School.
 All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to him.

 The Registrar is Mrs. Rebecca Danet.
 She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-The Receptionists are Mrs. Laura Sedgwick & Mrs. Dana McKenna.
+The Receptionists are Mrs. Laura Sedgwick & Mrs. Amber Hughes.